 One of the leading causes of addiction is the self-medication of mental health disorders.
 If you experience bipolar episodes, you may resort to drugs and alcohol to numb the pain of depression or other unpleasant, intense feelings.
 For a while, you may feel a little better.
 However, these substances impact your brain chemistry and can intensify bipolar episodes.

-As part of our luxury detox center in West Palm Beach, we offer medical detox programs that address co-occurring substance and mental health disorders.
+As part of our luxury detox center in Jupiter, we offer medical detox programs that address co-occurring substance and mental health disorders.

 Some of our programs include the following:

 If you have bipolar and drug or alcohol use disorders, our therapists will work with you to obtain a proper diagnosis.
 You can begin working on understanding your mental health condition and finding positive ways to alleviate the symptoms.
 Contact us at 866.294.5306, or contact us online today to escape the cycle of emotional swings triggered or followed by substance abuse.
 There’s a better way to deal with your bipolar disorder, and we can help you find it.